DmitrySoshnikov/hdl-js/README.md

                       if passed
   --format, -f        Values format (binary, hexadecimal, decimal)
-                                                  [choices: "bin", "hex", "dec"]
+                                                  [choices: "bin", "hex", "dec"] --run, -r           Runs sequentially the rows from --exec-on-data table --clock-rate, -c    Rate (number of cycles per second) for the System clock
 ```

 > **NOTE:** the implementation of some built-in chips, and the HDL format is heavily inspired by the wonderful [nand2tetris](http://nand2tetris.org/) course by Noam Nisan and Shimon Schocken.